project-faros/cluster-manager/README.md

     configured as a normal network connection.
   - It is highly recommended to perform a standard RHEL 8 install with the package set called: `RHEL Server without GUI`.
+  - A single user should be configured on the bastion node that will be used for deploying the cluster.
+The password for this user should be the same as the cluster admin password that will be configured during installation.

 If you are using Red Hat, subscribe to RHSM.
 For all operating systems: apply all available patches and reboot.